-Federal regulations require that North Central College have a written policy for the refund and repayment of federal aid (Supplemental Educational Opportunity Grant, TEACH Grant, Pell Grant, Iraq & Afghanistan Grant, Federal DIRECT Loans, Federal Graduate PLUS, and Federal PLUS) received by students who withdraw during a semester for which payment has been received.
-This policy is effective only for those students who cease attendance (i.e. cancels registration, stops attending all coursework, withdraws or is dismissed) before completing 60% of the enrollment period.

-For purposes of this policy, a refund refers to the difference between monies originally paid for institutional charges by financial aid and the amount retained by the institution after withdrawal.
-A repayment can occur when cash has been distributed to a student from financial aid funds in excess of institutional charges.
+Federal regulations require that North Central College have a written policy for the refund and repayment of Federal Aid (Supplemental Educational Opportunity Grant, TEACH Grant, Pell Grant, Iraq & Afghanistan Grant, Federal Direct Loans, Federal Graduate PLUS, and Federal Parent PLUS) received by students who withdraw during a semester for which payment has been received.
+This policy is effective only for those students who completely terminate their registration (i.e. cancels registration, withdraws or is dismissed) or class attendance before completing 60% of the enrollment period.
+For purposes of this policy, a refund refers to the difference between monies originally paid for institutional charges by financial aid and/or cash payments and the amount retained by the institution after withdrawal.
+A repayment can occur when cash has been disbursed to a student from financial aid funds in excess of institutional charges.
+If the student receives federal financial assistance and withdraws or ceases attendance in academic activities prior to completing 60% of the academic semester, a portion of these funds must be returned to the programs.

-When a student, receiving federal aid, ceases attendance prior to completing 60% of the academic semester, a portion of these funds must be returned to the federal government.
-As a credit hour institution, that percentage is computed by dividing the total number of calendar days completed during the semester into the total number of calendar days in the semester, as of the date of the student withdrawal.
+The calculation is based on the period of enrollment completed.
+As a credit hour institution, that percentage is computed by dividing the total number of calendar days in the semester into the number of calendar days completed, as of the date of the student withdrawal.
 The percentage of federal assistance to which the student is entitled (has "earned") is equal to this percentage of the semester completed, up to 60%.
-If the withdrawal occurs after 60% of the semester is completed, the student is considered to have "earned" all of the federal aid received.
-If a student has withdrawn, the institution will determine any possible returns within 45 days from the date it learns of the student withdrawal.
-A letter will be either mailed or emailed to the student and will indicate the amount of funds being returned and an overview of the process.
+If the withdrawal occurs after 60% of the semester is completed, the student is considered to have "earned" all the federal aid disbursed.
+If a student has withdrawn, the institution will determine any possible returns within 30 days from the date it learns of the student withdrawal.
+A letter will be either mailed to the student or sent through electronic means and will indicate the amount of funds being returned and an overview of the process